RajaBellebon/down-the-code/README.md

 # Welcome to tulec, the git repository for downthecode.com :sparkles:

-This is a playground, `in-progress` website / blog using Gatsby, nodejs, js and connected to AWS.
+This website / blog is powered by Gatsby, deployed to AWS and tested using Jest and Cypress.

+The site is still `in-progress`.

 http://downthecode.com/